lekeno/edr/edr/docs/English/ED_Recon_-_The_Missing_Manual.md

 - Ability to configure if and how messages are forwarded for each channel and for specific commanders.
 See customization options below.
 - Ability to forward direct messages sent while you are AFK to a discord server and channel of your choice.
 #### *Outgoing messages*
-- Ability to send specific messages to a discord server and channel of your choice via the !discord in-game chat command (e.g. !discord about to cash in a wing mission, anyone interested in some free credits?)
+- Ability to send specific messages to a discord server and channel of your choice via the `!discord` in-game chat command (e.g. `!discord about to cash in a wing mission, anyone interested in some free credits?`)
 - Ability to forward messages sent over any of the in-game channels (e.g. local, system, wing, squadron, squadron leaders, crew) to a discord server and channel of your choice (configurable per channel).

 Customization options

 You can define a set of baseline conditions for forwarding by EDR.
 These conditions can be altered for specific channels, and specific commanders.

-- blocked: boolean.
+- `blocked`: boolean.
 If set to true, blocks forwarding.
-- matching: list of regular expressions.
+- `matching`: list of regular expressions.
 Use this to limit forwarding to messages that match at least one of those regular expressions.
-- mismatching: list of regular expressions.
+- `mismatching`: list of regular expressions.
 Use this to limit forwarding to messages that match none of those regular expressions.
-- min\_karma: number between -1000 and 1000.
+- `min_karma`: number between -1000 and 1000.
 Use this to limit forwarding to messages whose author's EDR karma is more than the value set.
-- max\_karma: number between -1000 and 1000.
+- `max_karma`: number between -1000 and 1000.
 Use this to limit forwarding to messages whose author's EDR karma is less than the value set.
-- name: to replace the cmdr name with something of your choice.
+- `name`: to replace the cmdr name with something of your choice.
-- color: to replace the color of the embed showing extra info (RGB in decimal such as 8421246; default: red to green depending on the cmdr's EDR karma).
+- `color`: to replace the color of the embed showing extra info (RGB in decimal such as 8421246; default: red to green depending on the cmdr's EDR karma).
-- url: to replace the link of the embed (default: Inara profile if any).
+- `url`: to replace the link of the embed (default: Inara profile if any).
-- icon\_url: to replace the icon in the embed (default: Inara profile picture if any, or an automatically generated unique icon; expects a URL for an image).
+- `icon_url`: to replace the icon in the embed (default: Inara profile picture if any, or an automatically generated unique icon; expects a URL for an image).
-- image: use this to force an image in the embed (default: no image; expects a URL for an image).
+- `image`: use this to force an image in the embed (default: no image; expects a URL for an image).
-- thumbnail: use this to force a thumbnail in the embed (default: no thumbnail; expects a URL for an image).
+- `thumbnail`: use this to force a thumbnail in the embed (default: no thumbnail; expects a URL for an image).
-- tts: discord's text-to-speech feature (set to true if you want discord to read this commander's message aloud; need to be on the right discord channel to hear it).
+- `tts`: discord's text-to-speech feature (set to true if you want discord to read this commander's message aloud; need to be on the right discord channel to hear it).
-- spoiler: set to true if you want to hide this commander's messages behind a spoiler tag (requires a click to reveal the content).
+- `spoiler`: set to true if you want to hide this commander's messages behind a spoiler tag (requires a click to reveal the content).

 Example of a [good configuration file](https://imgur.com/a/2fflOo0).
 Explanation: